-900 tax cheats, both individuals and businesses, across the country are due to receive letters from the taxman informing them of increased levels of personal scrutiny as part of their continued fight against tax evasion.
+900 tax cheats, both individuals and businesses, across the country are due to receive letters from the taxman informing them of increased levels of personal scrutiny as part of their continued fight.

 The level and term of surveillance will depend on the seriousness of the offence but it is thought that the minimum length of time anyone will be confined to the programme for will be 2 years.

 HMRC will continue to check that returns are filed on time and that any tax due is paid on time, but there will also be regular reviews of deliberate defaulters’ tax affairs to ensure that any failings or errors have been corrected.